 The following tables set forth our selected consolidated financial data for the periods and as of the dates indicated.
-The statement of operations and comprehensive loss data for the years ended December 31, 2018, 2017 and 2016 and the balance sheet data as of December 31, 2018 and 2017 are derived from our audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K. The statement of operations and comprehensive loss data for the years ended December 31, 2015 and 2014 and the balance sheet data as of December 31, 2016, 2015 and 2014 are mainly derived from our audited consolidated financial statements that are not included in this Annual Report on Form 10-K, which financial statements have been audited by KPMG LLP, our independent registered accounting firm.
-Effective January 1, 2018, the Company adopted ASC 606 (as defined in Note 2 of our consolidated financial statements), using the full retrospective transition method.
-Under this method, the Company revised its consolidated financial statements and 2016, and applicable interim periods within those years, as if ASC 606 had been effective for those periods.
-Therefore, select data for the years ended and as of December 31, 2017 and 2016 will differ from the audited consolidated financial statements that are not included in this Annual Report on FORM LLP.
+The statement of operations and comprehensive loss data for the years ended December 31, 2019, 2018 and 2017 and the balance sheet data as of December 31, 2019 and 2018 are derived from our audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K. The statement of operations and comprehensive loss data for the years ended December 31, 2016 and 2015 and the balance sheet data as of December 31, 2017, 2016 and 2015 are mainly derived from our audited consolidated financial statements that are not included in this Annual Report on Form 10-K, which financial statements have been audited by KPMG LLP, our independent registered accounting firm.
+Effective January 1, 2018, we adopted ASC 606 (as defined in Note 2 of our consolidated financial statements), using the full retrospective transition method.
+Under this method, we revised our consolidated financial statements for the years ended December 31, 2017 and 2016, and applicable interim periods within those years, as if ASC 606 had been effective for those periods.
+Therefore, select data for the years ended and as of December 31, 2017 and 2016 will differ from the audited consolidated financial statements for those periods, which are not included in this Annual Report on Form 10-K and which were audited by KPMG LLP.